AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson1.md

 aio app init <Your-project-name>
 ```

-You're presented with a few options Which Adobe I/O App features do you want to enable for this project?
+You're presented with a few options, first question is "Which Adobe I/O App features do you want to enable for this project?"
 In this lab, we keep all of them.
-The second question is Which type of sample actions do you want to create? in this lab, we will select `Generic` .
+The second question is "Which type of sample actions do you want to create?" in this lab, we will select `Generic` .
 Name your action, then you have created your project firefly template.
 Now you can use this template to start your app

 In this lab, I will create a webpage using this generic template. if this is your first time to use project firefly, follow below
 * [Creating your First Firefly App](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md)

-To simplified the lab, and focus on using custom event, the project firefly app source code is [here](https://github.com/AdobeDocs/adobeio-codelab-customevent-demo)
+To simplified the lab and focus on using custom event, the project firefly app source code is [here](https://github.com/AdobeDocs/adobeio-samples-custom-events)

 After you finished code development and deployed using `aio app deploy` you will be able to see your app like below
 ![webpage](assets/webpage.png)